 Based on online search results, the past few years has seen a steady increase in interest for DAM systems in comparison to ECM.

 One interesting similarity between DAM and ECM is how they have both scaled in order to cater to small organizations that need online content management tools.
 Traditionally, both types of software have been quite expensive—and as the name suggests—large enterprises were generally able to justify the need for an ECM or DAM due to the sheer amount of assets they worked with.

 As smaller organizations began to work with rich media more and more, DAM vendors could start appealing to a larger market audience.
 This led to some DAM providers launching more simple and affordable DAM solutions to appeal to the needs of SMBs.
-Here at Bynder, we’ve launched the world’s first free DAM—Bynder Orbit—to cater for those organizations with a small DAM budget, or those who want to try out a DAM before investing in a paid solution.

 Equally, as there is a general increase in online file usage, more scalable enterprise content management solutions have made it to market.
 Google Drive and Dropbox are just two examples of simple content management solutions that can be scaled to suit the size and needs of any organization.

 Digital asset management has typically functioned within an enterprise content management system, rather than as a separate solution.
 But as the use of rich media content is becoming more and more common for marketing purposes, DAM is starting to shift away from its enterprise content management pigeonhole.
 It is no longer a bit-part piece of a broader file management system anymore, but is establishing itself as an independent—and essential—software solution for organizations of all sizes.

 Would you like to compare DAM vendors?
 Click below to get the DAM Comparison Guide!